jeandiegof/rust-for-c-programmers/presentation/reveal.js/content/presentation.md

 +++

-but this is valid in C
+But this is valid in C

 ```C [1-13|1-6|8-13]
 char * allocate_string(char * str) {